 Meal Prep Ideas for Baby

-I have been motivated to make freezer meals during pregnancy because I know just how helpful they will become.
+I have been motivated to make freezer meals for new moms now because I know just how helpful they will become when I’m sleep-deprived and have little energy.

 Hopefully, this can help some of you in the future.
-Or, maybe, if you just want some meal prep (freezer) inspiration!
+Or, maybe, if you just want some meal prep (freezer) inspiration at 35 weeks pregnant!

 As with anything, I’ve tried to keep things super simple with meal prep.
 If you know me by now, I also try to keep my recipes super simple.

-So, here is some of what I’ve prepped so far.
+So, here is some of what I’ve prepped so far to keep me nourished during the day and even breastfeeding snacks at night.

 1. Crockpot Salsa Chicken